pwnwriter/x4/readme.md

 </p>

 <p align="center">
-  A lightweight implementation using <a href="https://libssh2.org" target="_blank">libssh2</a> to execute SSH commands on remote servers.
+  A lightweight implementation of <code>libssh2</code> to execute shell commands on remote servers with rich configuration via json.
 </p>